The Telephone Interview

 - Don't badmouth a boss.
 Bad mouthing a previous boss in a job interview is a huge negative.
 They may have been the worst boss in the world but expressing that in a job interview is a huge mistake.

-- Don't flirt with the interviewer Common sense but needs to be stated.
+- Don't flirt with the interviewer.
+This is common sense but needs to be stated.

 - Don't play with your face/hair.
 Interviews can be a nervous experience but rubbing your chin, twirling your hair, or anything else along those lines makes you look like you're lying or lacking confidence, both not good.